 - All wheels yellow: two or more tyres have pressure that is too low.

-- All wheels grey: the system is temporarily unavailable.
-It may be necessary to drive the car for a few minutes at a speed above 30 km/h before the system becomes active again.
+- All wheels grey and the message The tyre pressure system is currently not active: the tyre pressure system is temporarily deactivated.
+It may be necessary to drive the car for a short time above 30 km/h before the system becomes active again.

 - All wheels grey and the message Tyre pressure system Service required: an error has occurred in the system.
 Contact a Volvo dealer or workshop.

 Clearing warning messages

 If a tyre pressure message has been shown and the TM warning lamp has been illuminated: